Ask AI

 Input

-• Element (UI element): The specific UI component (like a button, text box, or panel) you want to modify.
+• Element (UI Element): The actual UI component (like a button, text box, or panel) from which you want to remove classes.

 • Conditional (True/False): An optional condition.
-If set to True, the classes will be removed from this element.
-If False or left empty, the classes will not be removed from this specific element, even if it's in the list.
+If this condition evaluates to True, the classes will be removed from this specific element.
+If it's False or left empty, the classes will not be removed from this element.

 Execution Flow